rimalim2009/Odaka_DNN_inverse_2011_tsunami/README.md

 eta_5000_g6_300grid_j2_odaka_round_2200.csv: training and test data produced by the forward model.
 This file is too large to store in GitHub, so that it is only available from Zenodo repository.

-odaka_increased_class_edit3.csv: Data of 2011 Tohoku-oki tsunami measured at the Odaka region, Japan.
+odaka_increased_class_edit3.csv: Dataset of 2011 Tohoku-oki tsunami measured at the Odaka region, Japan.
 Volume-per-unit-area of 5 grain size classes were recorded.

 config_g6_300grid_j2_gs_round.ini: Configuration file of the forward model used for production of the training datasets and inversion.